-- Give Amanda pre-addressed labels or a file with email/web addresses and instructions for the places you would like your letters of reference to be sent (Deadline: November 3, 2017).
-If one of your advisors is handling their own letters you will need to provide these materials to them.
+- Fill out Google form with email/web addresses and instructions for the places you would like your letters of reference to be sent (Deadline: November 2, 2018).

-- Contact your references to be sure that your letter will be ready before November 11th, 2017 and give them a copy of the places you are applying to.
-It is the responsibility of the Faculty member to write and sign the letter and to pass it on to the Main Office.
-On November 11 check with your advisor that your letter has been sent to Amanda.
+- Contact your references to be sure that your letter will be ready before November 9, 2018 and give them a copy of the places you are applying to.
+It is the responsibility of the faculty member to write and sign the letter and to pass it on to the Main Office.
+On November 9 check with your advisor that your letter has been sent to Emily.

-- A few days after the November 10, 2017 deadline, double check that Amanda has received all of your letters of reference.
+- A few days after the November 9, 2018 deadline, double check that Emily has received all of your letters of reference.

-- If you add new applications, send links / emails to Kelly promptly in new spreadsheets.
+- If you add new applications, send links / emails to Emily promptly using the Google form.